-Objective: Achieve the production of an average of 200 ADUs annually, for a total of 1,600 neighborhoods.

-ADUs over the planning period, including 80% in high and highest resource processing for smaller ADUs, reduced fees for ADUs that incorporate accessibility features, and pre-approved ADU plans.
+Objective: Achieve the production of an average of 200 ADUs annually, for a total of 1,600 ADUs over the planning period, including 80% in high and highest resource neighborhoods.
+Agency/Department: Community Development Department/Planning Division Funding Sources: General Fund Time Frame: Add ADU Cost Calculator to City website in 2022.
+By 2023, establish expedited processing for smaller ADUs, reduced fees for ADUs that incorporate accessibility features, and pre-approved ADU plans.
 Annually monitor ADU production as part of Annual Performance Report (APR) on the Housing Element.